-Like Stash, Acorns has a three-tier price structure, from $3-$5/month, but it lacks the strong educational content you get with Stash.
+Like Stash, Acorns has a two-tier price structure, from $3-$5/month, but it lacks the strong educational content you get with Stash.

 All in all, Stash has an easy to use platform that makes investing interesting and approachable.
 All of those carefully curated ETFs show you that you can back your beliefs with cash.
 They have a decent amount of educational content too.

 Add all of those things up and Stash is an intuitive investment app that’s good for beginners.

 - With automated deposits, you can get into a habit of investing.

 - The focus on small deposits shows you that you don’t need a ton of money to start investing.

 - Stash’s millennial-friendly collection of ETFs can make investing exciting.